 1. Backtracking is an exhaustive deterministic algorithm that explores all the search space and always returns the optimal solution if it exists.
-As the GCP is a NP-complete problem we can use backtracking only in small size problems or special types of graphs like the Mycielsky graphs.
-This
+As the GCP is a NP-complete problem we can use backtracking only in small size problems or special types of graphs like the Mycielski graphs.
+This algorithm always return the same solution for the same graph instance.
+Backtracking is no useful with medium size or big graphs, because it needs a huge computational time.

-- algorithm always return the same solution for the same graph instance.
-Backtracking is no useful with medium size or big graphs, because it needs a huge computational time. - 2.
-DSATUR (Degree of Saturation): this algorithm developed by Brèlaz [34] is a greedy backtracking algorithm which does not explore exhaustively all the search space.
-It looks for the biggest clique in the graph fixing the initial number of colors needed to color it.
-Then starts the search to determine the coloring of the remaining nodes of the graph.
-The clique of a graph [129] is a subset of its nodes such that every two nodes in the subset are connected by an edge.
-It will be necessary at least the same number of colors k as the clique degree to color the graph, which is the reason for the algorithm's name "degree of saturation". - 3.
-Tabu Search (TS): it is a random local search with some memory of the previous steps, so the best solution is always retained while exploring the environment [73].
-TS needs a great amount of memory to keep the solutions visited, and if the Tabu list is big, it will need so much time to search in the Tabu list indeed. - 4.
-Simulated Annealing [130]: inspired in the annealing performed in metallurgy, this probabilistic algorithm finds solutions randomly.
+- 2. Looking for smart initializations that may help to obtain solutions faster, we propose an initialization approach that looks for the biggest clique in the graph, using it to fix the initial number of colors needed to color the graph.
+Then starts the BT search to determine the coloring of the remaining nodes of the graph.
+The clique of a graph [12] is a subset of its nodes such that every two nodes in the subset are connected by an edge.
+It will be necessary at least the same number of colors k as the clique degree to color the graph. - 3.
+DSATUR (Degree of Saturation): this algorithm developed by Brèlaz [11] is a greedy color assignment algorithm which goes only once on each node.
+The algorithm tries to color first the highest degree nodes, as far as they are disconnected. - 4.
+Tabu Search (TS): it is a random local search with some memory of the previous steps, so the best solution is always retained while exploring the environment [111].
+TS needs a great amount of memory to keep the solutions visited, and if the Tabu list is big, it will need so much time to search in the Tabu list indeed. - 5.
+Simulated Annealing [117]: inspired in the annealing performed in metallurgy, this probabilistic algorithm finds solutions randomly.
 If a solution is worse than the previous solution it can nevertheless be accepted as the new solution with a certain probability that decreases with a global parameter called temperature.
 Initially, the temperature is big and almost all the solutions are accepted, but as the temperature cools down, only the best solutions are selected.
 This process allows the algorithm to avoid being trapped in local optima.
 This algorithm has a big handicap when applied to solve the GCP, because there are a lot of neighboring states that have the same energy value.
-Despite this handicap, Simulated Annealing algorithm provides state-of-the-art results for this problem [49]. - 5.
-Ant Colony Optimization (ACO): we have build an implementation following [112] where we have nxn ants making clusters around the colors.
+Despite this handicap, Simulated Annealing algorithm provides state-of-the-art results for this problem[99]. - 6.
+Ant Colony Optimization (ACO): we have build an implementation following [51] where we have nxn ants making clusters around the colors.
 We have n ants in each of the n nodes.
 Each ant is labeled with a randomly selected color, and the color of a node is equal to the color of the maximum size group of ants of the same color in this node, i.e. is decided by majority voting.
 In each step, the ants that have a color different from the node's color move through the edges to the neighbor nodes.
 With the exiting ants and the new incoming ants, the color of each node is again evaluated until the problem is solved.